 Georgia Asylum and Immigration Network (GAIN)

-Last summer, Nicole Alanko had an opportunity to work with the Georgia Asylum and Immigration Network (GAIN).
+In 2016, Nicole Alanko had an opportunity to work with the Georgia Asylum and Immigration Network (GAIN).
 GAIN provides pro-bono services to immigrant victims of human trafficking, immigrant victims of domestic violence, asylum seekers, and victims of other crimes.